 French Lentil SoupHearty, healthy, comforting as heck, and it comes together in a single pot and makes ample leftovers to see you through the rest of the week.

-Steak au PoivreJulia Child updated the French classic with black, green, and white peppercorns along with allspice to lend a little intrigue.
-A surprisingly quick yet altogether swoonworthy weeknight dinner.
+Julia Child's Steak au PoivreJulia Child updated the French classic with mixed peppercorns and allspice to lend a little intrigue.
+A surprisingly quick yet altogether swoon-worthy weeknight dinner.

 Perfect French FriesWe're not kidding about these being perfect French fries.
 We're also not going to lie to you.
 Perfection takes time.
 We swear it's worth the wait.

 Ham and Potatoes SarladaiseGot ham?
-This French classic typically draws on duck confit but is just as sublime when used to disguise holiday leftovers.
+This French classic typically draws on duck confit but is just as sublime when used to disguise leftover ham.

 Tomatoes ProvençalIs there anything as sweetly satisfying as heirloom tomatoes eaten raw over the sink?
 Probably not.
 But when you tire of that, there's always this deeply satiating tactic.